Borderlands 1, Borderlands: The Pre-Sequel! & Borderlands 2.

 Here are the major ones to be aware of, which may crop up in Tales from the Borderlands.

 The Hyperion corporation and its CEO, a manipulative, charismatic sociopath named Handsome Jack, are the main antagonists of Borderlands 2.
-They came to Pandora on a large space station called "Helios", more commonly known as the Hyperion Moonbase.
+They came to Pandora and built a large space station called "Helios", more commonly known as the Hyperion Moonbase.
 This moonbase is a focal point of the story and gameplay of Borderlands 2, as it fires "Moonshot" which can deliver Loaders and mortar bombardments anywhere on the planet.
 Hyperion has extensive interests all across Pandora, and has set up huge facilities to mass-produce Loaders (multiple purpose robots, they try to kill you a lot) and harvest valuable Eridium ore.
 At the start of the second game, they have completely removed Atlas and their Crimson Lance (who join the locals in forming the Crimson Raiders) and have seized control of the planet with an iron fist.
 Hyperion also built the CL4P-TP (Claptrap) robots.
 Hyperion produce weapons that are very accurate, and they like the colour yellow.

 Atlas make the best guns in the galaxy and were the first corporation to take control of Pandora.
 Atlas has a large large private military, made up of humans rather than Hyperion's armies of robots, known as the Crimson Lance.
 Atlas and the Lance impose a dictatorial rule over the settlers and rule them aggressively (though not on the level as Hyperion's policy of "Bomb Savages First, Ask Questions Later").
 The corporation as a whole largely pulled out of Pandora 70 years before Borderlands 1, though the Crimson Lance remained to enforce their rule.
 They were weakened after the events of BL1, and when Hyperion invaded, the Lance was more or less destroyed.
 The survivors joined the Vault Hunters and locals to form the Crimson Raiders to fight back against Hyperion.
 Atlas has more or less completely disappeared from Pandora by the time of Tales, so it is unlikely they will appear.
 Their legacy lives on in the Crimson Raiders, who probably WILL appear.
 They liked the colour Red.